-We leave behind the throngs of Bangkok’s Weekend Market, Chatuchak and go in search of a very different type of attraction in the city, Bangkok’s only Train Graveyard…
+We leave behind the throngs of Bangkok’s Weekend Market, Chatuchak and go in search of a very different type of attraction in the city, which you are not likely to find on any itinerary: Bangkok’s only Train Graveyard…

 When your boyfriend is an ‘Urbexer’, you are rarely allowed to spend time lingering in the tourist realms of a city.

 Instead, you are dragged away from the promise of 2 for 1 cotton t-shirts, durian ice-cream and the smell of 100-baht tiger balm foot massages and taken to a place that you won’t find on any ‘Bangkok Top 10 To Do Lists’.
 (Except maybe on this website.)

 The focus of today is to seek out Bangkok’s only train graveyard in the district of Bang Sue.
 After looking up online every abandoned place in the city, Dave (my Urbex addict boyfriend) has decided that this is the most appealing.

 After all, we had already visited the top 3 Urbex sites in the city during our last visit: The Aeroplane Graveyard, Ghost Tower (which we found we could no longer enter) and a disused shopping mall that had been flooded and filled with hundreds of fish.

 Unfortunately, we couldn’t get inside that one either.
 Yet one out of three is not a bad record as far as Urban Exploration goes.
 This sport is never guaranteed to deliver the goods.

 So would Bangkok’s train graveyard reward us with glorious sights of dilapidated trains and rusting machinery?